y-scope/ystdlib-cpp/README.md

 ## Build and install parameters

+The following parameters are common between multiple tasks and CMake.

 ### `ystdlib_LIBRARIES`

 The parameter/variable `ystdlib_LIBRARIES` can be used to target a subset of libraries, by setting